 Objective: To begin to explore and ask questions about pond life.

-Outside near a pond, take a minute to stop, listen, and look.
+Standing near a pond, take a minute to stop, listen, and look.
 Ask children what they notice and wonder about the pond.

 A VISIT TO A POND